-Please see the figure below.
+Please see the figures below.

-The "Sheet length" is not a length you can set directly, but it will be a result of the margins and line length settings.
+The "Sheet length" is not a length you set directly, but will be a result of the margins and line length settings.

 Sheet length = (Margin 1 + Line length + Margin 2) + (Margin 2 + Line length + Margin 1) Sheet height = Paper roll width